Darshan0902/KAGGLE./README.md

 Web scraping is the process of extracting data from websites through either API requests or the Parsing oh HTML files using BeautifulSoup4 and sometimes even through a HTML parser :D .
 I hope this helps you as you get the idea of extracing data through the Websites.

+WEB SCRAPING :
+Before we jump into the code lets know a little about Webscraping and how it can be useful for the purpose of data Analysis.
+Being in the Field of Data analysts , I always wondered whether we needed to have data in our local PC to form operations like alterations , Removing inconsistencies , Gaps and Redundancies in our data , Happens to be that there is a concept known as "WEBSCRAPING" .
+Do go through the small Snippet of code I have created using Python version 3.9.2 .